DediSepteo/MerchantsOnboarding-Auto/README.txt

-# Image Uploader with OCR
+# Image Uploader with OCR STILL WIP

 This is a Python application for uploading images, cropping them, and performing OCR (Optical Character Recognition) using EasyOCR library.